 As a private, nonprofit university, SNHU has one mission - to help you see yourself succeed.
 The benefits of earning your BA in Middle School Mathematics Education at SNHU include:

-The New Hampshire Department of Education has repeatedly stated the need for more math teachers in the state, which means that job opportunities are plentiful.
+According to the US Department of Education, mathematics teachers from grades 5 through 12 have been identified as a shortage area, meaning that additional teachers are required.
 With a clear path to employment and considerable opportunity for growth, teaching high school math offers both job security and room for advancement.

 At SNHU, we believe that your experiences outside the classroom are just as important as your time on campus.
 As a part of the Secondary Mathematics Education program, we won't make you wait-you'll start accumulating field experience during your very first year on campus.
 By the time you begin your senior year, you'll have over 100 hours of experience to draw upon, making the transition to a student teaching role as seamless as possible.